cisco/multilingual-speech-testing/README.md

 # Multilingual Speech Datasets

-This repository is a collection of real-world speech datasets.
-These datasets are designed for testing purposes, particularly subjective tests performed in internal or crowdsourced studies.
+This repository is a collection of real-world speech recordings.
+The datasets are designed for speech quality and intellgibility assessment purposes, including subjective tests in laboratory or crowdsourced settings.

 ## Speech Intelligibility Assessment